6 things BC skiing enthusiasts should do to get into the winter swing! [Tokyo Metropolitan Edition]

 ⑤ Secure transportation: Book flights and transportation during limited time sales

-If you're planning a trip to Hokkaido or Tohoku, there's a scramble for air tickets before the season begins.
-The golden rule is to book JAL and ANA's "official time sales" as soon as they go on sale, and you need to secure tickets for the New Year holidays and weekends in January in September.
-This year, ANA's time sales started early, with sales already running up to March.
+If your destination is Hokkaido or Tohoku, booking airline tickets before the season starts is a fierce competition.
+It's essential to book as soon as JAL and ANA's "official time sales" begin, and you need to secure tickets for the New Year holidays and weekends in January by September.
+This year, ANA's time sales started early, and they've already held sales up to March.

 If you live in the city center, you should consider traveling by Shinkansen.
 In particular, if you have an account with JRE Bank, which is run by JR, you can get significant discounts on Shinkansen tickets depending on your usage, so if you're traveling long distances to places like Hakodate or Aomori, you can travel at an exceptional price.
 If you're interested, be sure to check it out